 - a.
-Pre-service; and - b.
-In-Service.
+Initial, if applicable; and - b.
+In-service, if applicable.

 RECORD KEEPING

 TRN.04.01 A written directive requires that proper documentation be kept on file for all job-related training received by agency personnel, to include:

 - a.
 The title of the training received; - b.
 The dates and number of hours of attendance; - c.
 The identification of trainers or agencies presenting the course; and - d.
 The names of all agency personnel receiving the training.